drashland/drash/README.md

 Drash provides a basic tool to quickly create a Drash skeleton, with everything working out of the box, ready for you to build something great with it.

-This doesn't require you to install any Drash scripts or modules, and will create the skeleton inside the directory you are within - whether it's an API, a full Web Application with or without Vue.
+This doesn't require you to install any Drash scripts or modules, and will create the skeleton inside the directory you are within - whether it's an API or a full Web Application, with or without Vue.

 ```
 $ mkdir my-drash-project